BonBonBPP/DSPP/README.md

 The ROC curve and the AUC value of 0.84 suggest that the model has strong performance in distinguishing between the two classes.
 It is effective at identifying true positives while maintaining a relatively low rate of false positives.
 This implies that the model is reliable for the given classification task.

 ![Confusion Matrix of Results](/asset/images/ROC.png)

+## Model Performance
+The models accuracy was measured at 77% and the Precision, Recall and F1 score were measured at 74%.
+With a measure of ROC AUC 84%, indicating the model has a good discrimination capability between the measured variable of satisfied and dissatisfied customers.
+Finally the confusion matrix measurement showed actual figures of a balanced performance between the classes.

+## Ethical Considerations
+This dataset is public and any personal identifiable information was redacted or not recorded to prevent any privacy concerns, adhering to GDPR and data protection laws.
+The application of the model is designed to enhance customer experience in theory by seeing what factors improve satisfaction and are not designed to be intrusive.

 ## Conclusion
 The overall analysis when related to the research question highlight that variables such as seat comfort, online booking, inflight entertainment etc. were the biggest contributors to satisfaction and should be used to improve the experience for customers, when measuring this data, it can be reliably used within this model to assess whether a customer is likely to be a satisfied customer, but continuous monitoring and updating of the model are necessary to adapt to changing customer preferences and ensure sustained performance.
 The models performance could further be improved in the future by recording/creating new features to capture underlying patterns better.